Wilfrick/Hanab-Convention/Minimal Convention.md

 ## System Flags
 - V: (Value) This is the true identity of the card.
 This can be seen by everyone eccept the current player, is a read only attribute and is the only non global information that the convention can consider using.
 It
 - T: (Touched) This is for a card that has been touched by a clue.
 It carries extra information in the form of which colour / rank it is, but we ignore this here.

+(Consider removing the following, as they aren't used as flags)
 - I: (Index) This is the index of the card in a given person's hand.
 The front most card is card 0 and the back most card is card 3 or 4.
 N.B.
 I = -1 is also the index of the back most card.
 - H: (Hand) This is the offset of the hand from the current player.
 So a card with H=0 is a card in the current player's hand, whereas H=-1 is a card in the previous player's hand and H=1 is a card in the next player's hand.